facebook/lexical/packages/lexical-website-new/docs/concepts/extending-nodes.md

 By convention, we prefix properties with `__` (double underscore) so that it makes it clear that these properties are private and their access should be avoided directly.
-We opted for `__` instead of `_` because of the fact that some build tooling mangles and minfies single `_` prefixed properties to improve code size.
+We opted for `__` instead of `_` because of the fact that some build tooling mangles and minifies single `_` prefixed properties to improve code size.
 However, this breaks down if you're exposing a node to be extended outside of your build~

 If you are adding a property that you expect to be modifiable or accessable, then you should always create a set of `get*()`